Klepac-Ceraj-Lab/EEGMicrobiome/manuscript/main.typ

 can influence the brain through both direct and indirect pathways.
-For example, major neurotransmitters (e.g., glutamate, γ-aminobutyric acid (GABA), serotonin, and dopamine) are readily synthesized and degraded by intestinal microbes and can enter circulation and pass the blood-brain barrier to influence central nervous function
+For example, major neurotransmitters (e.g., glutamate, γ-aminobutyric acid (GABA), serotonin, and dopamine) are readily synthesized and degraded by intestinal microbes and can enter circulation and pass the blood-brain barrier to influence central nervous function.

 @janikMagneticResonanceSpectroscopy2016
 @ahmedMicrobiotaderivedMetabolitesDrivers2022
 @matsumotoCerebralLowmolecularMetabolites2013